Cyklan/LeagueTwitchBotAPI/README.md

 This API will return cleartext so that you can simply implement it into any bot that can fetch from URLs.

-`http://api.foo.bar/euw1/cyklan/rank/soloq?withSeries=1` would return "Platinum 1 (69 LP) | Series: ✔ ❌ -".
+`http://api.foo.bar/euw1/cyklan/rank/soloq?withSeries=1` would return "Platinum 1 | Series: ✔ ❌ -".

 ## API Documentation